Savile Row tailoring: Anderson and Sheppard

 In the early 20th Century, tailoring was softened by Frederick Scholte, a Dutchman, when he developed the English drape for the Prince of Wales (later Edward VIII).
-Scholte's "dress soft" style was developed into the "London cut", the house style of A&S, by Peter Gustav Anderson a protégé of Scholte.
+Scholte's "dress soft" style was developed into the "London cut", the house style of A&S, by Peter Gustav Anderson, a Swedish protégé of Scholte.
 The "London cut" is a high, small armhole with a generous upper sleeve that permits the jacket to remain close to the neck while freeing the arm to move with comfort.
 In 1906, Peter Gustav, also known as Per Anderson, founded A&S at No. 30, Savile Row.

 In 2004, A&S' lease at No.30 expired, and the building's landlords wanted to raise its rent.
 Shortly thereafter, Anda Rowland assumed A&S' daily operations.
 Rowland, daughter of entrepreneur Tiny Rowland (who had acquired A&S in the late 1970s, and whose family still holds an 80 per cent stake in the business) had been working at Parfums Christian Dior in Paris.
 After Anda Rowland's mother, Josie, decided to relocate A&S to its current, smaller premises on nearby Old Burlington Street, she appealed to her daughter for assistance in managing the firm.
 Before Anda's arrival, A&S did not operate a web site or viable computer network, costs were left unrecorded and approximately £500,000 worth of unpaid tailoring bills (money owed to A&S) had accrued.
-Rowland stated: "We’d been in the old buildings since the 1920s and, like many Savile Row tailors or traditional companies, your image becomes tied … like Harrods, it becomes tied to the building."
+Rowland stated: "We'd been in the old buildings since the 1920s and, like many Savile Row tailors or traditional companies, your image becomes tied ... like Harrods, it becomes tied to the building."